 While this cutting-edge operation was performed for free by Brigham, the costs of the associated medical expenses with any serious injury can be enormous, and too much to bear for even those with higher than average incomes.
 There are some cases in which a negligent or careless company or a malfunctioning product may have caused a serious injury.
 In these types of cases, the victim or the family of the victim may be able to fight for monetary compensation for the injuries and expenses that they will face.

-Contact a Dallas personal injury attorney at the firm today for a no-cost initial case evaluation.
+Contact a personal injury attorney at the firm today for a free consultation.
+If we don't win your case, you will not owe us anything!

 Two children are in the hospital after receiving life-threatening shocks from a downed power line.